mircea-negreanu/ex-github-pages-project/README.md

 I recommend the following links:
 * https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 * https://daringfireball.net/projects/markdown/ - The official guide, although I find it less readable than the above.

+This site uses **kramdown** as a markdown parser.
+A description of its syntax (and the way it differs and enhances the standard markdown) can be found at http://kramdown.gettalong.org/syntax.html